mgmgst/sms_pc/README.md

 7. run this comand in MYSQL database : `DROP TABLE IF EXISTS messages;`

 8. db configs are in config.py.
-Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE messages (sender VARCHAR(100) , message VARCHAR(1024));`
+Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE messages (status VARCHAR(30),sender VARCHAR(100) , message VARCHAR(1024));`

 9. Create a virtualenve named build using `virtualenv -p python3 venv`